redouane11/SpringDemo1/README.md

 The Team Object now is required to start a training session, The Coach neads a team to start a session type (Team is Complete or incomplete).
 I Added The DEpendency Injection in ConfigFile and in the Coachs constructors.

+Run HelloSpringApp where the FootballCoach bean is created and the team bean is Injected in the constructor.

 2. Setter Injection
+Run SetterDemoApp where the BaseballCoach bean is created and the team bean is Injected in the the Setter.